Edmundo Ros: Orchestra

 In August 1940, Ros formed his own orchestra, performing as Edmundo Ros and His Rumba Band in the style of Lecuona Cuban Boys directed by Armando Oréfiche.
 In 1941 he cut his first tracks with Parlophone, the first number being "Los Hijos de Buda".
 The band played regularly at the Coconut Grove club in Regent Street, attracting members of London's high society and royal family.

 Ros's bands were always based in London nightclubs or restaurants.
 The first was the Cosmo Club in Wardour Street; then followed the St Regis Hotel, Cork Street, the Coconut Grove and the Bagatelle Restaurant, that opened the doors for Ros and high society.
 All the leaders of Allied Countries in World War II and the Royal Family came there to dine and listen to Edmundo's Rumba Band.
 At the Bagatelle a visit from Princess Elizabeth and party made his name.
 The future queen danced in public for the first time to Edmundo's music.
 By then, with his gently rhythmic style and engaging vocals, he was enormously popular with the public generally, and his orchestra was often invited to play at Buckingham Palace.

-By 1946 Ros owned a club, a dance school, a record company and an artistes' agency.
-His band grew to 16 musicians and was renamed Edmundo Ros and His Orchestra.
-Among his percussionists was Ginger Johnson.
-His number "The Wedding Samba", 1949, sold three million 78s.
-His album Rhythms of The South (1958) was one of the first high-quality LP stereo records: it sold a million copies.
-He was with Decca Records from 1944 to 1974, and altogether he made more than 800 recordings.

-In 1946 Ros and his Conga band were featured in the film What Do We Do Now?.
+Ros’s popularity escalated in postwar Britain through live radio concerts, produced by Cecil Madden.